Overview

 ---|---|---|

-sessionId | String | The session ID (provided by your backend). |
+sessionId | String | The session created by calling /session/create in your backend. |

-clientId | String | Your organization’s client ID. |
+clientId | String | Your organization’s client ID.
+Note that this varies between development and production environments. |

-environment | Environment | The desired environment development or production ). |
+environment | Environment | The desired environment (development or production ). |

-product | Product | The Knot product the session will inherit - the same as the type of session created.
-E.g. card_switcher . |
+product | Product | Optional.
+Ignored in version 2.0.12+ and fully deprecated in the next major version.
+The Knot product the session will inherit — the same as the type of session created (e.g. card_switcher , transaction_link ). |

 merchantIds | int[] | Optional.
 A list of merchant ID(s) to display.
 It is recommended to provide 0 or 1 merchant IDs depending on your desired user experience. |